aditya109/journey-aws-cloud-architect/02-ec2-fundamentals/README.md

 - Locked down to a region / VPC combination.

 - Does live `outside` the EC2 - if traffic is blocked the EC2 won't see it.

   > Its' good to maintain one separate security group for SSH access.

-- If your application is not accessible (timeout), then its' a secutiry group issue.
+- If your application is not accessible (timeout), then its' a security group issue.

 - If your application gives a *connection refused* error, then its' an application error or its' not launched.

+- All inbound traffic is <span style="color:orange"> blocked </span> by default.

+- All outbound traffic is <span style="color:green">authorised</span> by default.

+### Referencing other security groups